02.03.2018 - Holiday Parks Touring Parks

 In order to attract bees all year round, it is a good idea to plant a variety of flowers and plants to cover all seasons.
 This will ensure all types of bees will have exactly what they need throughout the year, and through each season.

 Bee houses provide cover and protection for bees and their young if they need it.
 It also provides solitary bees a place to nest and lay eggs.
-Here’s how to make your own.
+Here’s how to make your own Bee House.

 All this pollinating and flying around from flower to flower makes for very thirsty work, and for some bee varieties, is needed for the honey making process.
 Ensure the water you provide is shallow so the bees do not drown, and there is an ‘island’ or edge on which they can perch whilst they stop for a drink.

-If you have any other ideas or tips for attracting bees to the garden, please share them, and pictures too!
+If you have any other ideas or tips for attracting bees to the garden, please share them with our Keat Farm team, and pictures too!